EricHoffmeyer/2023_10_17_Dallas_SNP_vcf_files/Readme.md

 ## 2024_03_14_results
 Results from 2024_03_14_VCF_to_MAF.qmd where the VCF files were wrangled, converted to annovar format using perl in a separate conda environment, then reloaded in annovar format and converted to MAF format for use with maftools.

+--- Note: not seeing variants that I saw when looking at the viles on IGV.
+Need to troubleshoot this.